davidhyongae2/bioinformatics/README.md

+# Bioinformatician
-# Bioinformatician: I use Bash scripting.
+I use Bash scripting.